kuanalex/bnpp/BNPP-CPD-503-522.md

 --service-type=db2oltp
 ```

-**Before you upgrade Db2 instance, cordon all nodes other than the Db2 node.
-Remove any taints in the Db2 node as well**
+**Before you upgrade Db2 instance, remove any taints in the Db2 node**

 Upgrade the db2oltp service instance (est. 10 minutes)